-- 1. Oral warning, teacher/student conference, parent contact, in-class time out, brief time out of class, loss of classroom privileges any member of the BOCES staff - 2.
-Written warning bus drivers, hall and lunch monitors, coaches, guidance counselors, teachers, Principal, Superintendent - 3.
-Written notification to parent bus driver, hall and lunch monitors, coaches, guidance counselors, teachers, Principal, District Superintendent - 4.
-Detention teachers, Principal, District Superintendent - 5.
-Suspension from social or extracurricular activities activity director, Principal, Superintendent of the student's home district - 6.
-Suspension of other privileges Principal, Superintendent of student's home district - 7.
-In-school suspension Principal, District Superintendent - 8.
-Removal from classroom by teacher teachers, Principal - 9.
-Short-term (five days or less) suspension from BOCES Principal, District Superintendent, Board - 10.
+Oral warning, teacher/student conference, parent contact, in-class time out, brief time out of class, loss of classroom privileges - any member of the BOCES staff

+- 2. Written warning -hall and lunch monitors, guidance counselors, teachers, Assistant Principal, Principal - 3.
+Written notification to parent -hall and lunch monitors, guidance counselors, teachers, Assistant Principal, Principal - 4.
+Suspension from social or extracurricular activities activity director, Principal, Superintendent of the student's home district - 5.
+Suspension of other privileges Principal, Superintendent of student's home district - 6.
+In-school suspension Principal, Assistant Principal, - 7.
+Removal from classroom- teachers, Principal - 8.
+Short-term (five days or less) suspension from BOCES Principal, District Superintendent - 9.
 Long term (more than five days) suspension from BOCES or the home district for a hearing.